+The Monstrous Tale of Celery Crumble probably rings true for many of us.
 Everyone has met a Celery Crumble at some stage in their life.
 When introducing the book to Year 2, a child said, “I love crumble but hate celery.”
 Would we love Celery Crumble, or would we find her behaviour slightly distasteful?

 Sadly, young Miss Crumble already has the reputation of a naughty, mischievous child and never fails to surprise those around her with her misdemeanours.
 Unfortunately, she can turn the simplest of tasks into mischief.
 She is warned repeatedly that eventually her poor behaviour will catch up with her and must be stark ramifications.

-Just as her name conjures up the ridiculous thought of celery crumble, (maybe with ice cream.
+Just as her name conjures up the ridiculous thought of celery crumble, (…maybe with ice cream.
 Yuck!).
 This beautifully illustrated picture book makes you think about the importance of saying sorry, you need to understand exactly what the word means and why you have to say it.
 Just like Celery, we are mostly, all capable of saying sorry when mistakes are made.
 However, are we sorry?
 How do we know we are sorry?

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.